 - connect training impacts to business outcomes

 This is where the need for a well-defined data strategy comes into play.
-You need to be able to identify the data that’s most important to your organisation and prioritise which elements you want to analyse first based on your unique needs, values, mission and vision.
+You need to be able to identify the data that’s most important to your organization and prioritize which elements you want to analyze first based on your unique needs, values, mission and vision.

 3. Enabling Better, More Comprehensive Data Collection

-With so much data out there, only a fraction of the learning data that organisations collect typically gets used.
+With so much data out there, only a fraction of the learning data that organizations collect typically gets used.
 Common data that may be gathered covers topics such as: